Active surveillance for prostate cancer

 - Your cancer is small.
 If your cancer is found early, while it's still small and limited to one area of your prostate, active surveillance may be a reasonable choice.

 - Your Gleason score is low.
-Active surveillance may be best suited for men with a low Gleason score (usually 6 or lower), which indicates a less aggressive, slower growing (indolent) form of cancer.
+Active surveillance may be best suited if you have a low Gleason score (usually 6 or lower), which indicates a less aggressive, slower growing form of cancer.

 Risks of active surveillance for prostate cancer include:

 - Anxiety.
 You may be anxious and have a sense of uncertainty about the status of your cancer.

 - Frequent medical appointments.
 If you choose active surveillance, you must be willing to meet with your health care provider every few months.

 - Cancer growth.
 The cancer can grow and spread while you wait.
 If cancer spreads, you may miss the window of opportunity for effective treatment.

 - Fewer treatment options.
 If your cancer spreads, you may have fewer options for treatment.
 Your treatment options may be more drastic than treatments used for very small cancers.